Eiscremechen/Defect-Detection/README.md

 The data format is selected as a .txt file.
 The "mat2txt" folder in this project provides a matlab program for converting .mat files to .txt files.

-In addition, the "Test Data" folder in this project provides a Test Data for the bearing SKF 6205.
+In addition, the "Data from CWRU" folder in this project provides a Test Data for the bearing SKF 6205.
 The bearing data comes from the open source Bearing Center of Western Reserve University.
 Links: https://engineering.case.edu/bearingdatacenter/welcome